yeongaori1/powerptb/README.md

 # Installation
 See the [installation page of the Powercord Wiki](https://github.com/powercord-org/powercord/wiki/Installation).

-# How can I install Powercord on Stable?
+# How can I install Powercord on Stable or PTB?
 Powercord can crash your Discord, but you can install it on [my repository](https://github.com/yeongaori/powerstable).
+You can get Powercord for PTB [here](https://github.com/yeongaori1/powerptb).
+You can get Powercord for Canary [here](https://github.com/powercord-org/powercord).

 # Is this against the ToS?
 Long story short... __yes__.
 Powercord is against the Discord Terms of Service — but, you should keep reading: